wevertonbio/Get_and_Filter_Points/README.md

 # Get_and_Filter_Points
-Repositiry with code to download and filter occurrence records of species
+Repository with code and examples to download and filter occurrence records of species